4passwords/Easytsstoken/README.md

     -PrimaryTSSUSer USERID

- -PrimaryTSSUSerSecureStringPassword, if you need to interactively run this script with a password, supply a secure string to this script ([Security.SecureString]), it will reject a normal string. also be carefull when you store passwords in scripts, its better to use the SKD kit / client and or integrated windows authentication with a scehduled tasks or service for fully automation.
+ -PrimaryTSSUSerSecureStringPassword, if you need to interactively run this script with a password, supply a secure string to this script ([Security.SecureString]), it will reject a normal string. also be carefull when you store passwords in scripts, its better to use the SDK kit / client and or integrated windows authentication with a scheduled tasks or service for fully automation.
 This option together with the -useotpsecrets can fully automate a TOTP login with a stored userid and password. can be helpfull in development sessions to automate.

     -PrimaryTSSUSerSecureStringPassword $securestringobject